antaldaniel/reprex/content/project/openmuse/index.md

 2. Implement `data-sharing cooperation` to make hidden and restricted data accessible
 3. Develop `new survey methods` for capturing scarce data.

-These methodological innnovation build on the previous collaboration among many of the OpenMusE Consortium partners.
+These methodological innnovation build on the previous collaboration among many of the OpenMuse Consortium partners.
 For examples, see the [Publications](https://music.dataobservatory.eu/#featured) section of the `Digital Music Observatory` page.

 ## BRIDGE data gaps with open data that anybody can use {#BRIDGE}